mergewayhq/mergeway-cli/docs/src/schema-spec.md

   We are excited to announce the product launch.
 ```

 You can store one object per file (as above) or provide an `items:` array to keep several objects together.
-Adding the `type` key is optional when the file already matches the schema’s `file_patterns`, but keeping it makes each file self-describing.
+Adding the `type` key is optional when the file already matches the schema’s `include`, but keeping it makes each file self-describing.

 Identifier fields accept numeric payloads as well.
 For example, the following record is valid when the schema marks `id` as an `integer`: